Cambalab/vue-admin/Docs/Admin/Admin.md

 # `Admin`

-`Admin` is one of the core components.
-This component receives many of the properties provided by a user and dispatches them to the correspondent sub-components that will render them.
+`Admin` is one of the core components, receives many of the properties provided by a user and sends them to the correspondent sub-components.
 Some of those properties are not required.
 When those properties are not provided, the `Admin` component will use a set of default ones.
-It's main responsibility is to create an authentication route and store modules, decide whether a user is authenticated or not and finally render the proper component given an authentication scenario.
+It's main responsibility is to create an authentication route and store modules, decide whether a user is authenticated or not and finally render the proper component, given an authentication scenario.
+Communication to the store match the structure provided in the `authModule` (e.g.: `@va-auth/store`) and `@va-auth/types`.

 ## props